Many folks would like to keep chickens but think they do not have enough space for them.

-They do well in confinement, but if you let them free range you will need to keep an eye on them as their head feathering can sometimes be a liability as they can not see predators quickly.
+They do well in confinement, but if you let them free range you will need to keep an eye on them.
+Their head feathering can sometimes be a liability because they cannot see predators quickly.

 If you have a very small yard you could consider the bantam variety.

 Polish hens are not well known for their laying abilities although some strains lay a respectable 3 eggs each week.